RTGuinn/p1-tgm-basketball-signup/README.md

     - No errors were found when testing website through W3C CSS Validator

 ![image of test result for website through CSS validator](docs/readme_images/cssvalidation.png)

+## Unfixed Bugs

+The website worked on all devices as it should and I found no errors or bugs to fix at this time.

+## Deployment

+This website was deployed using GitHub pages

+- Steps to deploy
+    1. In GitHub repository, go to Setting tab
+    2. From the Branch drop-down menu section, select main
+    3. After saving from step 2, the page will be deployed and a live link will display after a few moments.

+A live link can be found here - https://rtguinn.github.io/p1-tgm-basketball-signup/